paraspell/xcm-tools/apps/xcm-api/README.md

 Possible parameters:

-- `origin` (Query parameter): (required): Represents the Parachain from which the assets will be transferred.
+- `origin` (Inside JSON body): (required): Represents the Parachain from which the assets will be transferred.
-- `destination` (Query parameter): (required): Represents the Parachain to which the assets will be transferred.
+- `destination` (Inside JSON body): (required): Represents the Parachain to which the assets will be transferred.
-- `currency`: (Query parameter): (required): Represents the asset being sent.
+- `currency`: (Inside JSON body): (required): Represents the asset being sent.
 It should be a string value.
-- `amount`: (Query parameter): (required): Specifies the amount of assets to transfer.
+- `amount`: (Inside JSON body): (required): Specifies the amount of assets to transfer.
 It should be a numeric value.
-- `accountOrigin`: (Query parameter): (required): Specifies the address of the origin.
+- `accountOrigin`: (Inside JSON body): (required): Specifies the address of the origin.
-- `accountDestination`: (Query parameter): (required): Specifies the recipient's address.
+- `accountDestination`: (Inside JSON body): (required): Specifies the recipient's address.

 ```js
 const response = await fetch(